in ,

 2. Reply Directly: Text the word STOP to 37017.

-3. Confirmation: The sender is required to send you a single, final automated message confirming your removal from the list.
+3. Confirmation: The sender is required to send a single, final automated message confirming your removal from the list.

 What if I need to keep the security alerts?